-22 East Mifflin St., Suite 500 = Madison, WI 53703 = (608) 266-2818 = Hotline: 1-877-FRAUD-17 = www.legis.wisconsin.gov/lab
+22 East Mifflin Street, Suite 500 Madison, Wisconsin 53703 Main: (608) 266-2818 Hotline: 1-877-FRAUD-17 www.legis.wisconsin.gov/lab AskLAB@legis.wisconsin.gov

-September 30, 2020
+September 28, 2022

-Senator Robert Cowles and Representative Samantha Kerkman, Co-chairpersons Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702
+Senator Robert Cowles, Co-chairperson Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702

-Dear Senator Cowles and Representative Kerkman:
+Dear Senator Cowles:

 As required by s.
 13.94 (1) (dd), Wis.
-Stats., and as requested by the Department of Employee Trust Funds (ETF), we have completed an audit of ETF's financial statements of the State Retiree Life Insurance program and the Local Retiree Life Insurance program, as of and for the year ended December 31, 2019.
+Stats., and as requested by the Department of Employee Trust Funds (ETF), we have completed an audit of ETF's financial statements, and the related notes, of the retiree life insurance programs, which include the State Retiree Life Insurance program and the Local Retiree Life Insurance program, as of and for the year ended December 31, 2021.
 ETF's State of Wisconsin Retiree Life Insurance Financial Report, which can be found on its website, includes these statements and our unmodified opinions on them.
+ETF chose to seperately issue the retiree life insurance programs financial statements and plans to issue its 2021 Annual Comprehensive Financial Report (ACFR), which will also include the financial statements of the retiree life insurance programs, at a later date.